 Here’s Another (Similar) Technique: How To Peel Roasted Peppers

 I Roasted My Peppers — Now What?

-Roasted peppers are great for chopping up and adding to salads or salsas.
+Roasted peppers are great for chopping up and adding to salsas or an antipasto salad.
 You can turn them into relish or add them to pasta dishes.
 Roasted red peppers add flavor and lend silkiness to soups.
-You can also put them on pizza or in tapenade, eat them on sandwiches, or turn them into dip to spread on sandwiches.
+You can also put them on homemade pizza or in tapenade, eat them on sandwiches, or turn them into dip to spread on sandwiches.

 How To Roast Peppers, 3 Ways

 Plastic wrap or aluminum foil

 Roast pepper on a gas stovetop (best for 1 to 2 peppers)

 Turn a burner to the highest setting and set your pepper directly on the flame.
 Use a pair of tongs to turn the pepper occasionally until the skin is completely blackened, about 8 minutes.

 Roast peppers on the grill (best for 4 to 6 peppers)

 Heat a gas grill to high or prepare a charcoal grill for direct heat.
 Place the peppers directly over the heat.